 HAND MIXING VS ELECTRIC – This carrot cake recipe can be stirred together by hand, or easily made in a stand mixer.
 I’ve made this cake both ways and the batter comes together easily whichever route you choose.

-COOLING – Once the cake has done it’s thing in the oven, it takes about an hour total to cool before you should frost it.
+COOLING TIME – Once the cake has done it’s thing in the oven, it takes about an hour total to cool before you should frost it.
+Feel free to make the cake a day in advance, wrap and chill in fridge if you need to.
+The spices and flavor will amplify as the cake chills – so good.

-If you make this recipe, be sure to leave a comment and rating below!
+If you make this pineapple carrot cake recipe, be sure to leave a comment and star rating below!
 I love hearing from you and it helps others learn more about the recipe too.
 Xx Ashley

 Whole Grain Greek Yogurt Pineapple Carrot Cake